nisrinfrh/Google-Advanced-Data-Analytics-Capstone/README.md

 Evaluate the model

-Interpret model results and summarize findings for cross-departmental stakeholders within Waze
+Interpret model results and summarize findings for cross-departmental stakeholde **preaper data**
+**Identify data types and compile summary information** Begin by exploring our dataset and consider reviewing the Data Dictionary.

+Prepare by reading in the data, viewing the data dictionary, and exploring the dataset to identify key variables for the stakeholder.